MajorZiploc/tooling_notes/code_challenges/notes.md

     also use lag to remove entries without preceding rows after work is done
     ex: rolling_average_pgsql in main.pgsql

+window frame to get total record count count(*) over ()
+    in some situations, a count(*) wont work. in non grouped query where you need an agged value and in a non agged context OR use a cte and get the total_record_count in a separate query

 string_agg(distinct a.product, ',' order by a.product): aggregator to make string list-like
   NOTE: use this to create sudo lists that are actually strings. usually sql flavors have a true array_agg. but its not standard